EndyKaufman/ngx-bind-io/README.md

 Directives for auto binding Input() and Output() in Angular7+ application

-***For correct work, all Inputs, Outputs and host properties ​​must be initialized, you can set them to "undefined".***
+***For correct work, all inner Inputs, Outputs and all host properties ​​must be initialized, you can set them to "undefined".***

 For check project ready to use bindIO directives, you may use [ngx-bind-io-cli](https://www.npmjs.com/package/ngx-bind-io-cli) and run:
 ```bash